computefoundation/gnu-linux-shell-scripting/README.md

 ## Not Included

-The type of solutions this repository does not contain are the following:
+The type of solutions this repository does not include are the following:

 * File formatting or converting, such as BMP to JPEG or CYMK to RGB colors.
 * Text formatting